Genius-Genie/capstone-aws-translate/README.md

 - Lifecycle rules: objects in both buckets expire automatically after 30 days.
 - Least-privilege IAM: Lambda can only read from the request bucket, write to the response bucket, call `translate:TranslateText`, and write logs.
-- Manual cleanup: Always run `terraform destroy` to avoid costs.
+- Manual cleanup: Always run `terraform destroy` to tear down your infrastructure (if for learning purposes) to avoid costs.

 ---